A two day course designed to provide on-site leadership skills in construction health and safety.

 - 16 Licensed Building Practitioner points

-- 10 credits towards the Site Safe Certificate in Construction Site Safety
+- 10 credits towards the Health and Safety in Construction Programme

 - Unit Standard 21970 - Improve building or construction site safety through changed work practices, actions and attitudes - level 4, 6 NZQA credits